Daughters of Industry – community Pop Up Shop

 Katy Lockey spends a lot of time advising and supporting women with breastfeeding.
 From the many conferences she’s attended, she noticed the need for a special line in badges.
 Always one to love a badge, she started getting creative, and selling them online if not at conferences.
 There came a clear need though, to join forces with others, even if it was just to not be lonely working by herself.

 Like so many initiatives among the creative people living in Folkestone, tea and coffee meetings have been key to this community group.
+Katy, a powerful force of initiative, also leads the Take Up Space festival, where the Daughters Of Industry are appearing.
+She also runs the Folkestone Women’s Forum.

 Another Kate – there are 4 out of 7 in the Daughters Of Industry – produces jewellery and accessories from recycled plastic.
 Stellen’s recycled plastic comes from worn out bouncy castles and inflatables.
 Kate had sold her products at the Folkestone Harbour Markets, and was looking to move from Rochester to Folkestone.
 Scrolling through #folkestone on the socials, Kate started to reach out to creatives living in the town.
 Katy connected and the coffee story began.
 With Kate’s (Stellen) experience of doing markets, and Katy’s (Milk and Moon) experience of Folkestone, a little gem of an idea began.